atchai/eyewitness/DEPLOY.md

 ### Setup Heroku
 1. Run `heroku create eyewitness-ui --region eu` to create an empty app on Heroku for the user interface.
 2. Add an environment variable with `heroku config:set NODE_ENV=production -a eyewitness-ui`.
-3. Add an environment variable with `heroku config:set PROVIDER_ID=default -a eyewitness-ui`.
+3. Add all the environment variables listed in the `empty.env` file with the appropriate values for your deployment using the `heroku config:set` command.
 4. Run `heroku domains:add eyewitness-ui.<DOMAIN_NAME> -a eyewitness-ui` replacing <DOMAIN_NAME> as appropriate.
 5. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-ui.sometest.com.herokudns.com".
 7. Run `heroku container:push web -a eyewitness-ui` to push the Docker image to Heroku.